01Quality Always Trumps Quantity

 The majority of recruiters won't even look at your resume if your cover letter is vague and generalized, so be as specific as possible with your job application.

 Write a personalized cover letter, and if possible, avoid the "To Whom it May Concern" opening and find the name of a recruiter, hiring manager, or human resources director at the organization you're applying to.
-This can be a key way to fast-track your application.
+It can be a key way to fast-track your application.
 Browsing LinkedIn is a useful way of identifying employees in a company.

 If you're applying for different types of positions, create targeted resumes to match, highlighting the employment history that is most relevant to the job that you're after.